Kāpiti students in the running for Korean reality TV show

 Out of the 50 students interviewed, only five can be picked for the show, and they have to come from just two different schools.

-The Kāpiti College students in the running are Aroa Al Masri, Ben Spier, Mackay Thomson, Theo Jennings and Sophia Armstrong, and the college’s director of international marketing, Paul Western, said it’s pretty good to have five students selected.
+The Kāpiti College students in the running are Aroa Al Masri, Ben Tristram, McKay Thomson, Theo Jennings and Sophia Armstrong, and the college’s director of international marketing, Paul Western, said it’s pretty good to have five students selected.

 “It’s a fantastic opportunity.”